HanaRjb/hana.rjb/content/authors/admin/_index.md

     date_start: 2023-09-21
     date_end: 2024-01-20
     summary: |2-

-      I am working as a teacher assistant in the Specialized Language of Computer Engineering course for the bachelor The supervision of professor Dr Mohammad Ghasemzadeh
+      I serve as a teaching assistant for the Specialized Language of Computer Engineering course—a vital bridge for our bachelor students.
+Under the expert guidance of Professor Dr. Mohammad Ghasemzadeh, I navigate the intricacies of technical language, ensuring our future engineers wield both syntax and semantics with precision.

   - position: Backend Software Engineer
     company_name: X
     company_url: ''